I. Introduction to Research Sources

 Regulations are the highest administrative authority issued by the Treasury Department and are commonly referred to and cited as Treasury Regulations, and once finalized, as Treasury Decisions or T.D.'s.
 Regulations are codified in Title 26 of the Code of Federal Regulations, and are found individually in many other places.
 Bluebook citation does not require reference to the CFR as with other regulations, but notes these as Treas.
 Reg.

-Annual editions of tax regulations are published each year in Federal Tax Regulations (West) (Tax Collection KF6276.99 .W47).
+Annual print editions of tax regulations are published each year in Federal Tax Regulations (West) (Tax Collection KF6276.99 .W47 for the past 10 years).
 The set includes tax regulations in force as of January 1 of each year.
 Income Tax Regulations (CCH) (Tax Collection KF6356.99 includes regulations in force as of July 14 of each year.
 These are especially useful for retrospective research, but are also used for daily reference by practitioners.

 Treasury regulations, unlike most regulations, have a specific numbering scheme consisting of three parts: a prefix before the decimal indicating the type of tax (e.g. 1 for income, 20 estate & gift, 30 employment, and 40 excise taxes); numbers following the decimal corresponding to the IRC section; numbers after the dash are the numbering scheme for the regulations.
 Thus, Treas.
 Reg. § 1.167(a)-1 is the first regulation on the income tax code section 167(a).